-To advocate for all public school students to have equal access to quality outdoor education.
+To advocate for all 6 million public school students to have equal access to quality outdoor education.

-A California where ALL students have access to the Golden State’s unique natural treasures, making them happier, healthier, and better prepared to succeed.
+A California where ALL students have access to the Golden State’s unique natural treasures through outdoor learning as part of their educational experience, making them happier, healthier, and better prepared to succeed.

 HOW WE STARTED